-Command Code 87h Command Parameter Bit Byte Description Generates a single 1-Wire time slot with a bit value 'V' as specified by the bit byte at the 1-Wire line.
-A 'V' value of 0b generates a write-zero time slot (Figure 6), a value of 1b generates a write-one slot, which also functions as a read-data time slot (Figure 7).
+Command Code 87h Command Parameter Bit Byte Description Generates a single 1-Wire time slot with a bit value 'V' as specified by the bit byte at the selected 1-Wire IO channel.
+A 'V' value of 0b will generate a write-zero time slot (Figure 6), a value of 1b will generate a write one slot, which also functions as a read data time slot (Figure 7).
 In either case the logic level at the 1-Wire line is tested at t{MSR} and SBR is updated.
-Typical Use To perform single bit writes or reads at the 1-Wire line when single bit communication is necessary (the exception).
+Typical Use To perform single bit writes or reads on a 1-Wire IO channel when single bit communication is necessary (the exception).
 Restriction 1-Wire activity must have ended before the DS2482 can process this command.
-Error Response Command code and bit byte are not acknowledged if 1WB = 1 at the time the command code is received and the command is ignored.
+Error Response Command code and bit byte will not be acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
 Command Duration t {SLOT} + maximum 262.5ns, counted from the falling SCL edge of the first bit (MS bit) of the bit byte.
 1-Wire Activity Begins maximum 262.5ns after the falling SCL edge of the MS bit of the bit byte.
-Read Pointer Position Status register (for busy polling and data reading) Status Bits Affected 1WB (set to 1 for t {SLOT}) SBR is updated at t {MSR} DIR (may change its state) Configuration Bits Affected 1WS, APU, SPU apply s bit 7 bit 6 bit 5 bit 4 bit 3 bit 2 bit 1 bit 0 V Х Х Х Х х х х x = don't care
+Read Pointer Position Status Register (for busy polling and data reading) Status Bits Affected 1WB (set to 1 for t {SLOT}) SBR is updated at t {MSR} DIR (may change its state) Configuration Bits Affected 1WS, APU, SPU apply x = don't care